×

 What are the visa & residency requirements in Ecuador?

 "As can be expected, this is a whole new experience in itself.
 My wife is Ecuadorian so the process should have been easy.
 It was not.
 I visited numerous offices in several cities and finally got my visa after four months.
-All I can say is bring your patience and be prepared to deal with zero logic," wrote one expat living in San Clemente.
+All I can say is bring your patience and be prepared to deal with zero logic," remarked one expat in San Clemente.

 View More Answers